divan/expvarmon/README.md

 ### Vars

 Expvarmon doesn't restrict you to monitor only memstats.
-You can publish you own counters and variables using expvar.Publish() method or using expvar wrappers libraries.
-Just pass you variables names as they appear in JSON to -var command line flag.
+You can publish your own counters and variables using [expvar.Publish()](http://golang.org/pkg/expvar/#Publish) method or using expvar wrappers libraries.
+Just pass your variables names as they appear in JSON to -var command line flag.

 Notation is dot-separated, for example: **memstats.Alloc** for .MemStats.Alloc field.
 Quick link to runtime.MemStats documentation: http://golang.org/pkg/runtime/#MemStats

 Expvar allows to export only basic types - structs, ints, floats, bools and strings.
 Ints are used for sparklines, and displayed as is.
-But you can spefify modifier to make sure it will be rendered properly.
+But you can specify modifier to make sure it will be rendered properly.

 Vars are specified as a comma-separated list of var identifiers with (optional) modifiers.